Alief Taylor High School: Extracurricular activities

-Alief Taylor hosts many clubs and organizations for its students, including band, choir, orchestra, drumline, colorguard, dance, theater, student council, speech and debate, math club, academic decathlon, and support groups for male, female, and LGBTQ+ students.
+Alief Taylor hosts many clubs and organizations for its students, including band, choir, orchestra, drumline, colorguard, cheerleading, dance, theater, student council, speech and debate, math club, academic decathlon, and support groups for male, female, and LGBTQ+ students.

 In 2004, the marching band appeared in the film Friday Night Lights, in which they assume the role of the Dallas Carter band.

 The Alief Taylor Drumline were the gold medalist recipients of the 2006-07 PSAA TCGC Championship, a state-level competition.

 Demographics

 In the 2018–2019 school year, there were 3,112 students.
 32.8% were African American, 12.2% were Asian, 52.8% were Hispanic, 0.4% were American Indian, 0.1% were Pacific Islander, 1.5% were White, and 0.4% were two or more races.
 73.9% of students were economically disadvantaged, 21.1% were English language learners, and 8.6% received special education services.

 Feeder patterns

 All Alief ISD elementary, intermediate, and middle schools feed into Taylor, as high school placement in Alief ISD is determined by a lottery, which may result in Elsik, Hastings, or Taylor.
 If a student is selected by lottery to attend a high school different from the high school which a relative currently attends or graduated from, the student may opt to transfer to that school.
 Students may also complete an application for the district's magnet high school, Kerr, or the recently established Alief Early College High School.

 Neighborhoods served by AISD include Alief, most of Westchase, Bellaire West, most of New Chinatown, most of Leawood, Mission Leona, and Mission Bend.